 - Aaron Baillio, CISO, The University of Oklahoma

-To summarize, automation can help ease the burden on SOC teams and make them more effective by:
+To summarise, automation can help ease the burden on SOC teams and make them more effective by:

 - Reducing workloads by detecting and stopping the majority of incoming threats